syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 ## Leading and Trailing view

 #### Leading view
 The leading view is a view that appears to the left of the text input field.
 It can be used to add additional functionality or visual elements to the text input, such as a label or an icon.
 It can be added to the floating label layout by setting the `LeadingView` property of [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html).
-You can able show leading view only when `ShowLeadingView` property is `true.`
+You can able to show leading view only when `ShowLeadingView` property is `true.`

 {% tabs %}
 {% highlight XAML %}